-The workout in this brochure is meant for individuals with a minimal training experience who want to do seated exercises.
-The only thing you need is a chair, a carrier bag, and your own body weight.
-If you want to do exercises with higher difficulty, please move on to level 2 or 3.
+The workout in this brochure is meant for individuals with advanced training experience.
+The only thing you need is a chair, a carrier bag, a mat or blanket and your own body weight.
+If you want to do exercises with lower difficulty, please go back to level 1 or 2.